adafruit/Adafruit_BluefruitLE_nRF51/README.md

 # AT Commands

-The Bluefruit LE modules this library talks to use AT-style commands and responses.
+This library talks to Bluefruit LE modules using AT-style commands and responses.

 If you are using a UART board, the commands are sent directly as text using a SW serial transport.

-If your are using an SPI board, the AT commands are wrapped in a thin **[SDEP](SDEP.md)** (Simple Data Exchange Protocol) wrapper to transmit and received text data over the binary SPI transport.
+If you are using a SPI board, the AT commands are wrapped in a thin **[SDEP](SDEP.md)** (Simple Data Exchange Protocol) wrapper to transmit and received text data over the binary SPI transport.
 Details of this SPI transport layer are detailed in [SDEP.md](SDEP.md) in this same folder.

 # Hardware Setup